Adjuvo/senseglove_ros_ws/README.md

 [Sadly Windows will not support host device access for Linux containers](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/hardware-devices-in-containers).
 This means that we cannot access our hardware when running ur containers on a windows host device.
 It's still possible to build and test the code, but using our workspace currently requires gloves to be accessible for communication.

+If you still want to run the docker image on windows you can still do so using 'docker run -it dockerfile_$DISTRO_windows'

 ## 4. To do: ##
 This is a small to do list for the upcoming features in this repository these will be added as issues as well.
 * Custom Exceptions for easy debugging